crypto4a/spore-seeder/perl/README_perl.md

 sudo ./install.sh
 ```

-The above command will install spore-seeder as a system service and start it.
-To confirm that the service is runing:
+The above command installs spore-seeder as a system service and starts service.
+The service runs as “spore” user.
+To confirm that the service is running:

 ```
 ps -ef | grep spore